 In the Lago Agrio RICO case in New York, you’ll recall that the court entered a final judgment against Steven Donziger and against the two Lago Agrio plaintiffs who appeared and defended in the action, Hugo Gerardo Camacho Naranjo and Javier Piaguaje Payaguaje.
 But there were many other LAPs who were named as defendants but who defaulted.
 A few days ago Chevron moved for entry of default judgment against those LAPs.
 It intends at least to seek to hold them liable for the costs Chevron has already been awarded against Donziger.
 It may have other purposes in mind, too, though they are less immediately apparent.
-(Perhaps Chevron is thinking ahead to a trial on the merits in Canada,[efn_note]See my comment below the post—this phrase may have confused you![/efn_note] and perhaps the entry of judgment is technically necessary to invocation of collateral estoppel in that action?)
+(Perhaps Chevron is thinking ahead to a trial on the merits in Canada,1 and perhaps the entry of judgment is technically necessary to invocation of collateral estoppel in that action?)

 Chevron’s counsel are usually very sophisticated on procedural matters.
 For the most part they have played three-dimensional chess to Donziger’s checkers—I have written about several examples of this, which I won’t recount here.
 But I find Chevron’s latest move puzzling and problematic.
 The ordinary rule in federal practice is that the Court enters a single final judgment rather than piecemeal judgments.
 And a court of appeals lacks jurisdiction to hear an appeal from a judgment that disposes but some but not all of the claims.
 There is an exception to the rule, of course.
 FRCP 54(b) provides: